 Basically, there are four types of blockchain wallets that are available to store and reflect any transaction on a blockchain.

 These are software applications that can be downloaded on desktops or mobile phones.
 They can even be accessed online.
+Blockchain sign up first and then do blockchain wallet log in.
 Depending on the utility of the device on which they are to be used, they are further categorized as:

 The private key of users on a hardware device such as USB or any other external hard drive is stored in hardware wallets.
 These wallets are compatible with various web interfaces and allow support to multiple cryptocurrencies.
 For using these wallets, there is a need for you to link them with any internet-enabled device.
 Further, you need to enter an assigned pin and confirm the same online.
 Provided with the security they offer, hardware wallets are undoubtedly the safest wallet options that are available.
 PS: All units of cryptocurrencies are stored offline in these wallets.